Plan Your Next New Orleans Adventure

 BUKU Music + Art Project

 Love listening to EDM, electronica, hip-hop, and indie live music?
 If so, you'll fit right in with the mob of millennials at this major NOLA festival.
-In this underground house party environment, you can listen to ultramodern music in the midst of immersive art installations.
+In this underground house party environment, you can listen to ultramodern music amid immersive art installations.

 Where: Market Street Power Plant grounds